Mohammed-Lashein/frontend-mentor-hackathon/README.md

 > If an invalid or unsupported combination of `XY` is specified, a fatal error results.

 Although the documentation didn't have an explanation about why `X` can't be `t`.
 At least they documented that rule.
+_____
+### Why are asterisks turned into underscores?
+On saving this markdown file, I noticed that the asterisks are changed into underscores on save.
+I asked claude and gemini about so, and they told me that this is a feature of prettier which can't be changed.

+I searched the docs but couldn't find them.
+I asked claude why they didn't mention that in prettier docs, and he answered an amazing answer:
+> Why It's Not in the Docs
+Prettier's docs focus on available options.
+Since there's **no option to change this behavior** (it's hardcoded), they don't document it as a configurable feature.
+It's just part of how Prettier handles Markdown by design.
+If you want to keep your asterisks, disabling Prettier for Markdown files is really the cleanest solution.